commandreturn/tagcli/README.md

 - Execute the following command:

 ```
-fecli host <path/to/some.json>
+tagcli host <path/to/some.json>
 ```

 - Visit https://localhost:8080 and follow the instructions to install the Tampermonkey userscript
-- Append `?fecli=activate` to any page on which you want to inject your code
+- Append `?tagcli=activate` to any page on which you want to inject your code

 ## What goes in the .json file

 At the minimum, your file must define an array of `"files"` to host.
 For a minimal example, see `demo/sample/minimal.json`.
-Hosting this file with `fecli` will inject the contents of a single JavaScript file into the browser.
+Hosting this file with `tagcli` will inject the contents of a single JavaScript file into the browser.

 You can define as many files as you want, with ".js" or ".css" extensions.
 They'll be added to the page in the order listed.